Social Media – A Tool To Empower Or Hinder Diabetes Management?

 Be kind and share your thoughts

 Be wary of negative comments to keep a positive culture.
 You may come across trolling, but it is best not to delve too deep into what is being said.
 Instead, focus on information that would be most useful to you.
 Equally, when you are posting or sharing your thoughts, always use the right words and tone of voice to avoid unnecessary hurt towards others.
 The best approach is to imagine talking to a physical person – are the words you are using clear and kind or would they cause offense?
+It is easy to post comments behind the shield of social media but it is good to remember that there is always a person behind a social media account who will be reading your comments.

 If used the right way, social media can help you connect with others, build new friends and provide amazing information to help you manage your diabetes.
 It opens up new possibilities, making you feel less alone, creating empowerment and provide valuable support on your diabetes journey.